subham-agarwal05/Multimodal-Visual-Question-Answering/README.md

 ### Notes

 * Ensure that the image file exists at the specified path and is in a supported format (e.g., JPG, PNG).
-* The question should be a clear and concise natural language query related to the image content.([GitHub][2])
+* The question should be a clear and concise natural language query related to the image content.

 ## 📊 Evaluation

-The `BaselineEvaluations/` directory contains scripts and results for evaluating the performance of baseline models on standard VQA datasets.
+The `BaselineEvaluations/` directory contains scripts and results for evaluating the performance of baseline models.
 These evaluations help in benchmarking the effectiveness of the implemented model.